Larry Chappell

 [edit] Biographical Information

-On February 14, 1916, Chappell was sent to the Indians as the player to be named later to complete a trade that originally occurred August 21, 1915.
+Larry Chappell saw action in five consecutive seasons, 1913 to 1917.
+The majority of his work came in left field with the Chicago White Sox in '13, batting .231 with 20 runs scored in 60 games (208 at bats).
+On February 14, 1916, he was sent to the Cleveland Indians as the player to be named later to complete a trade that originally occurred August 21, 1915.
 In all, the Indians received Chappell, Braggo Roth, Ed Klepfer and $31,500.
-The White Sox received Shoeless Joe Jackson.
+The White Sox merely received the legendary Shoeless Joe Jackson.
 Chappell was the most expensive of the players sent to the Indians – he was an $18,000 bonus player.
+Coincidentally, he was sold for $18,000 to the Boston Braves after 3 games with Cleveland, finishing his career with 24 games over the next two seasons.